Fresno Grizzlies Game Notes vs Lake Elsinore

 - Fresno Grizzlies Game Notes vs Lake Elsinore - Fresno Grizzlies

-- Quakes Hold off Modesto in 4-1 Victory - Rancho Cucamonga Quakes
+- Fresno Grizzlies, Sinclair Television Announce Saturday Broadcast Agreement - Fresno Grizzlies

-- Strong Start Not Enough as Ports Lead Slips Late - Stockton Ports
+- Rancho Held to Two Hits in Modesto - Rancho Cucamonga Quakes

-- Rawhide and San Jose Combine to Break Cal League Strikeout Record - Visalia Rawhide
+- Late Rally Sends Ports to Third Straight Loss - Stockton Ports

-- Fresno loses 8-6 to Lake Elsinore for first setback at home - Fresno Grizzlies
+- Rawhide Pitching Staff Strikes out 17 in 5-2 Loss - Visalia Rawhide

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.